vijaysrini-1982/Bootcamp26nov2024/New.md

  * How is the company funded?
 How much funding have they received?

- Wesco is funded through  $500 million for the Digital Transformation
+ Wesco is funded through the sales related electrical distribution , datacenter set ups and selling Wesco is funded through  $500 million for the Digital Transformation

  ## Business Activities